06.13

 3D LUT (Wikipedia)

-In this book the author Glenn Kennel says that the standard DCP workflow is to retain the film look on the digital version of the film instead of making it more saturated.
-A similar 3D lookup table (LUT) (film stock emulation 3D LUT) that was used to grade the film on a P3 projector can be used when making the DCP.
+Glenn Kennel says in “Color and Mastering for Digital Cinema” that the standard DCP workflow (in 2004) is to retain the film look on the digital version of the film instead of using brighter colors that are only possible with digital cinema.
+A similar 3D lookup table (film stock emulation 3D LUT) that was used to grade the film on a P3 projector can be used when making the DCP.

 Arri Alexa whitepaper:

-In this Arri Alexa whitepaper Arri have some suggestions for color space workflows using their Alexa Digital Video Camera.
-They suggest you can use a bleach bypass LUT on dailies if that is the look you intend to use on the final product.
+Arri has some suggestions for color space workflows using their Alexa Digital Video Camera.
+They suggest you can use a bleach bypass 3D LUT on dailies if that is the look you intend to use on the final product.

 Some thoughts on low budget DCP color space workflows: